United States, Germany Launch $40 million Joint Initiative to Prevent Conflict in Northern Ghana

 The CSSM project is funded by the United States Agency for International Development (USAID) and the German Federal Foreign Office (GFFO) and is being piloted from April 2023 to April 2026.

-It will be implemented in partnership with the International Organisation for Migration (IOM) and coordination with Ghana’s Ministry of National Security and its Counter-Terrorism Fusion Centre local government institutions and community partners.
+It will be implemented in partnership with the International Organisation for Migration (IOM) in coordination with Ghana’s Ministry of National Security and its Counter-Terrorism Fusion Centre local government institutions and community partners.

 It aims to reinforce security, promote community cohesion, improve the capacity and legitimacy of government representatives and services, and advance social and economic development.